wereveal/framework/README.md

                      // do the default thing
                  }
               ```
+  * **Git Commits** MAY follow [Conventional Commits][commits]
+    * For Reference for commit types possible
+      - feat (new feature for the user, not a new feature for build script)
+      - fix (bug fix for the user, not a fix to a build script)
+      - docs (changes to the documentation)
+      - style (formatting, missing semi colons, etc; no production code change)
+      - refactor (refactoring production code, eg. renaming a variable)
+      - test (adding missing tests, refactoring tests; no production code change)
+      - chore (updating grunt tasks etc; no production code change)

   * **Javascript** MAY follow [Airbnb JavaScript Style Guide][airbnb] (but old js code for now may not)
   * **CSS/SASS** MAY follow [Airbnb CSS/Sass Style Guide][airbnbsass] (old sass may not for now)